 Cervical radiculopathy is usually due to compression or injury to a nerve root in the cervical spine, which may present as pain, motor dysfunction, sensory deficits, or alteration in tendon reflexes.
 The most common causes are cervical disc herniation and degenerative changes.
-See also separate articles on Cervical Disc Protrusion and Lesions and Cervical Ribs and Thoracic Outlet Syndrome.
+See also separate Cervical Disc Protrusion and Lesions and Cervical Ribs and Thoracic Outlet Syndrome articles.

 - Unilateral neck, shoulder, or arm pain that approximates to a dermatome.